polizoto/eCommerce-Server-Express/readMe.md

 # eCommerce-Server-Express

-An eCommerce database built on Express.js on Node.js.
+An eCommerce database built on Express.js and Node.js.

 ## Installation and Setup